International Money Transfer Limits: Complete Guide 2024

 The different types of international transfers and sending limits

-So what makes the difference to the amount of money you can send – either with your normal bank or a specialist?
+So what makes the difference to the amount of money you can send – either with your bank or a specialist provider?
 In some cases, the destination and the way you’re setting up your transfer matter.
 Other factors can include the type of account you hold – personal or business, standard or premier, for example.
 Finally, the type of payment you’re making can also mean differing limits.
 Here’s a look at some of the typical limits you’ll run into when making an international money transfer from the US.

-International Wire Transfer (SWIFT) Limits – online
+International wire transfer (SWIFT) limits – online

 When you send a high value payment overseas, the bank or provider which processes the transfer is obliged to check that the payment is legal and fulfills financial legislation requirements both in the US and in the destination country.
 That may mean checking the source of funds or getting more details about the reason for the transfer.

-Traditional banks may not be as well set up to handle high value transfers – with the added paperwork and process requirements – online.
+Banks may not be as well set up to handle high value transfers – with the added paperwork and process requirements – online.
 As such, the limits for sending an international wire online with a regular bank can seem pretty low.
 Instead, to send a high value transfer you may be asked to visit a branch – which is more hassle, and can come with higher fees.

 Online specialist services tend to be better placed to verify payments and go through compliance checks digitally, allowing them to offer higher value transfers online.
 That can mean higher limits, and a more streamlined service when sending higher value transfers.